m-jalabert/PARTIES-VoF-IBM/docs/md_files/test_case_doc.md

 To run all test cases, go to the folder testcase(add link), open terminal and run the script which includes all test cases:
 ```
 $ cd <$PARTIES_home>/testcases/
-$ ./testcases.sh > logfile.log
+$ ./runtestcases.sh > logfile.log
 ```
-The script `testcases.sh` includes the list of all test cases and executes them in a sequential manner.
+The script `runtestcases.sh` includes the list of all test cases and executes them in a sequential manner.
 The status of each test case is written in the logfile `logfile.log`.
 Therefore if the status of every test case is "passed" the code could be submitted for a pull request.
 In case if some of test cases did not passed you might think about the reasons of it.